Koha-Community/kohadocs/en/source/06_cataloging.rst

 and :ref:`delete <editing-authorities-label>` (if there are no bibliographic records attached).

-Authority Search Results
 |image710|

 Clicking on the Details link to the right of the authority record summary will open the full record and the option to edit the record.

-Authority Record
 |image711|

 If the authority has See Alsos in it you will see those broken out on the search results, clicking the linked headings will run a search for that heading instead.

-See Also in Authorities
 |image712|

 .. _editing-authorities-label: